 Holding tank lights deliver false readings (i.e. 1/3 or 2/3 indication)

 - · Verify tank is empty. - Debris may be built up across probes.
-Clean and flush tank using a solution of two-parts vinegar mixed to one-part water.
+Clean and flush tank using four parts vinegar mixed to two parts water.

 Propane indicator display indicates E or F all the time